vyshnaviseelamsetti/sql-ecommerce-data-analysis/documentation/business_questions.md

 3. What is the repeat purchase rate?
 4. How many customers placed more than one order?
 5. Which customers generate the highest lifetime value?
+6. What is the average time between customer purchases?

 **PRODUCT ANALYSIS**